50 Interesting & Fun Facts About Arizona State You Should Know

 In recent years, shows covering paranormal and supernatural phenomena have focused on skinwalkers.
 These creatures come from Navajo legends, so they're commonly "seen" in Arizona.

-Skinwalkers are supposed to be witches who can change their appearance.
+Skinwalkers are supposed to be witches who can change into an animal.
 You won't be able to go far in Arizona without hearing someone talk about a sighting or without seeing something promoting the myth.

 Luana's Canyon has spooky echoes